threefoldtech/tf-kyc-verifier/README.md

 - `VERIFICATION_EXPIRED_DOCUMENT_OUTCOME`: Outcome for expired documents (default: "REJECTED")
 - `VERIFICATION_MIN_BALANCE_TO_VERIFY_ACCOUNT`: Minimum balance in unitTFT required to verify an account (default: 10000000)
 - `VERIFICATION_ALWAYS_VERIFIED_IDS`: Comma-separated list of TFChain SS58Addresses that are always verified (default: "")
+- `VERIFICATION_ALWAYS_VERIFIED_IDS`: When the AlwaysVerifiedIDsOnly is true, the creation of KYC tokens is disabled on this network (default: false)

 ### Rate Limiting